minprog/programmeren-1/problems/strings/index.md

     kNoW YoUr mEmE

+The function bob should not change / modify the string it is passed as argument.
+Instead leave it as is and just print out the Spongebobbified text.

 ## Main?

 There is no `main` for this assigment.
 However, you can use `main` to contain some testing code that calls the functions that you're writing.